erraja97/Project9-Developer-Landing-Page/Readme.md

 - Selectors to target Elements
 - Postioning Elements
 - Z-indexing Elements
-- Using image in background
+- Using image in cards
+- Designing cards

 # This Project took me around 6 hours to complete.